ashleychontos/pySYD/docs/index.rst

 Asteroseismology, or the study of stellar oscillations, is a powerful tool for studying the internal structure of stars and determining their fundamental properties.
-Specifically for stars similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity, and hence provides powerful constraints on stellar interiors that are inaccessible by any other means.
-While it is well-established and widely-accepted as the gold standard for the characterization of fundamental stellar properties (e.g., masses, radii, ages, etc.), asteroseismology is a niche field and still mostly a closed-door science.

-In an effort to make asteroseismology more accessible to the broader astronomy community, ``pySYD`` was developed as a Python package to automatically detect solar-like oscillations and measure their global properties.
-Thus ``pySYD`` was designed to be a hands-off, end-to-end tool so that even non-expert users can reap the benefits of asteroseismology without requiring substantial background knowledge.
+For stars similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity, and hence provides powerful constraints on stellar interiors that are inaccessible by any other means.
+Asteroseismology is now widely-accepted as the gold standard for the characterization of fundamental stellar properties (e.g., masses, radii, ages, etc.).
+In an effort to make asteroseismology more accessible to the broader astronomy community, `pySYD` was developed as a Python package to automatically detect solar-like oscillations and characterize their global properties.

 .. important::